-Kate H. Withers is a business lawyer who advises clients of all sizes in connection with strategic corporate transactions, including mergers and acquisitions, technology-focused joint ventures, venture capital, private equity and complex licensing transactions.
+Kate H. Withers is a technology and M&A lawyer who advises clients of all sizes in connection with strategic corporate transactions, including mergers and acquisitions, technology-focused joint ventures, venture capital, private equity and complex licensing transactions.
 Kate works across industries and has extensive experience advising clients in the financial services, internet, software and media industries.
 Kate focuses her practice on corporate transactions involving innovative fintech companies (including payments, blockchain, and data analytics companies) as well as artificial intelligence, gaming, ecommerce, digital media and SaaS software companies.
-Kate has served as outside counsel to a fintech company developing a mortgage technology platform and provides practical advice grounded in a deep understanding of, and passion for, data, software and technology businesses.
-In recent years her clients have included Facebook, Tencent, Bonobos, Aptiv, National Geographic Society, Peloton, BBVA and Fortune 100 technology and consumer products companies.
-In 2016 and 2017, Kate was named a Rising Star in the New York Metro area in M&A by Super Lawyers Magazine.
+Kate has served as outside general counsel to a fintech company developing a mortgage technology platform and provides practical advice grounded in a deep understanding of, and passion for, data, software and technology businesses.
+In recent years her clients have included Facebook, Tencent, Bonobos, Aptiv, the National Geographic Society, Peloton, BBVA and Fortune 100 technology and consumer products companies.
+Each year since 2016, Kate has been named a Rising Star in M&A in the New York Metro area by Super Lawyers magazine.

 M&A, Joint Ventures & Divestitures

-- Facebook in connection with its acquisition of Source3, Inc.
+- Facebook in connection with multiple acquisitions, including its acquisition of Redkix, Vidpresso, Source3 and Bloomsbury AI.

 - Tencent Holdings in connection with its cross-border acquisition of a majority stake in Supercell Oy, a Finnish gaming company for over $8 billion (winner of 2017 M&A Atlas Award and China Law & Practice Award TMT Deal of the Year).

 - Aptiv (formerly Delphi Automotive PLC) in connection with its acquisition of nuTonomy, an automated driving company.